alejandro/Houston/README.md

 -  websockets support (see socket.io example)
 - If Houston can't handle the event it'll let you the task. (e.g. `houston.on('POST', function(req, res){/* the response code */}))`
 -  Custom Actions for Files.
 E.g. Markdown files rendered on the fly
 -  Extend method.
-So you can update custom actions to files like:
+Customized actions to files like:

         Houston.extend({